-If you have any questions relating to the LDP, the Development Planning process in general or just want to provide feedback and comments on our service, please email the Development Planning team at email@example.com.
-You can also write to us at Development Planning and Environment, West Lothian Civic Centre, Howden South Road, Livingston, West Lothian EH54 6FF or phone 01506 280000.
+If you have any questions relating to LDP 1, the Development Planning process in general or just want to provide feedback and comments on our service, please email the Development Planning & Environment team at firstname.lastname@example.org.
+You can also write to us at Development Planning & Environment, West Lothian Civic Centre, Howden South Road, Livingston, West Lothian EH54 6FF or phone 01506 280000.

-Statutory Supplementary Guidance is part of the LDP and expands upon existing policies and proposals.
+Statutory Supplementary Guidance is part of LDP 1 and expands upon existing policies and proposals.

-Statutory Supplementary Guidance is subject to extensive consultation and formal adoption procedures via Scottish ministers.
+Statutory Supplementary Guidance has been subject to extensive consultation and formal adoption procedures via Scottish ministers.
 This gives it significant weight when making planning decisions.

-The council proposes to prepare and adopt Supplementary Guidance on a range of topics.
+The council has prepared and adopted Supplementary Guidance on a range of topics.

-The council proposes to prepare and adopt Guidance on a range of topics.
+The council has prepared and adopted Guidance on a range of topics.

 The Adopted West Lothian Local Development Plan 2018 Action Programmewas adopted by the council in February 2019 and sets out a detailed plan of actions and partnerships needed to deliver the key infrastructure and developments identified in the LDP.
-It will also act as a project management tool and a mechanism for monitoring the delivery of the Local Development Plan.
-It will comply with Section 21 of the Planning etc. (Scotland) Act 2006, which requires planning authorities to prepare an Action Programme alongside their respective development plan.
+It also functions as a project management tool and a mechanism for monitoring the delivery of the Local Development Plan.
+It is compliant with Section 21 of the Planning etc. (Scotland) Act 2006, which requires planning authorities to prepare an Action Programme alongside their respective development plan.

-It is important that the Action Programme remains relevant and up-to-date and it will therefore be updated and republished on an annual basis until the end of the plan period.
+It is important that the Action Programme remains relevant and up-to-date and it will be regularly updated until the end of the plan period.

 West Lothian Council has formally adopted its Local Development Plan and as part of the Strategic Environmental Assessment (SEA) regulations, the council has published a 'Post Adoption Statement' that summarises all comments made during the consultation and how these comments were considered within the LDP process.